Table of Contents

 The feeding routine continued when we arrived home from hospital.
 It took many weeks for Jacob’s oesophagus to repair and for the Losec to work.
 Jacob would continue to be unsettled and arch his back in pain 20 or so minutes after a feed.

 To make sure I didn’t go insane, I tried get out of the house at least once a day whether it was a walk around the block with Jacob in the pram or Mother’s Group with many towels to wipe up the vomit.
-Going in the car was also a nightmare because he’d scream his lungs out, in hindsight this was a sign of his middle ear issues.
+Travelling in the car was also a nightmare because he’d scream his lungs out, in hindsight this was a sign of his middle ear issues which were yet to be diagnosed.

-I really enjoyed the Mum & Bub morning teas at St John of God hospital in Subiaco where other Mums would come and there would be volunteers to look after your baby.
+I really enjoyed the Mum & Bub morning teas at St John of God hospital in Subiaco where other Mums would come to socialise.
+There were volunteers available to look after your baby.
 The Mums would talk with midwives and parent education health care professionals.
-We’d get an opportunity to speak about our week and I think it made everyone feel good!
+We’d get an opportunity to speak about our week and I think the stories about Jacob and my weeks made everyone feel good!
+It was great to be able to feel supported by other mums.

 Sleep is key

 I think one of the keys to Jacob’s recovery was to get him settled, sleeping and staying asleep.
 He couldn’t feed when he was always over tired and distressed.
 The feeding regime meant that a routine was essential to ensuring sleep – the old feed, play (tummy time), sleep and recognising tired signs.
-Controlled crying was never going to work for Jacob because it would only exacerbate his reflux and my anxiety.
-I tried baby wearing but Jacob hated it causing him more distress, so lots of cuddles, baby massage and swaddling until he was able to roll.
+Controlled crying was NEVER going to work for Jacob because it would only exacerbate his reflux and my anxiety.
+I tried putting Jacob in a sling but Jacob hated it causing him more distress, so lots of cuddles, baby massage and swaddling until he was able to roll.

-We attended a number of out-patient appointments at PMH, at one stage Jacob was prescribed Domperidone which caused him distress so the Registrar instructed us to stop using after the first use.
+We attended a number of out-patient appointments at PMH, at one stage Jacob was prescribed Domperidone in the hope that this would get the breast milk moving faster through the digestive track.
+The first time we used the Domperidone Jacob woke up in the morning completely distressed so we called the Registrar immediately and he instructed us to stop using it.

 I was also advised to start Jacob on solids at 4 months of age in an attempt to get the food to stay down rather than reflux back up.
 Now rather than milky coloured vomit I had the colours of the rainbow – orange, green, pink.
 Jacob wasn’t really interested in solids.
 He was interested in getting upright!